Center Director | Colorectal Surgery, General Surgery

 Dr. Malter specializes in the diagnosis of IBD and the treatment and care of people with IBD, including Crohn’s disease and ulcerative colitis.
-In addition to overseeing the training of doctors in IBD at NYU Langone Health, Dr. Malter leads the center’s educational efforts, which include free health seminars for patients and the public.
+In addition to overseeing the Advanced Fellowship in Inflammatory Bowel Disease offered by NYU Langone’s Division of Gastroenterology and Hepatology, Dr. Malter leads the center’s educational efforts, which include free health seminars for patients and the public.

 Dr. Katz, who specializes in the diagnosis and treatment of IBD, is based on Long Island at our Nassau County location, where he cares for people with complex Crohn’s disease and ulcerative colitis.
 He and his team also offer numerous clinical trials, designed to make promising new investigational treatment options available to the patients who need them.